 Anti-Hero: Will and Peter waver between Type II and Type III, with Kalinda being a clear Type III.
 Alicia occasionally enters Type II territory.

-Artistic License: In a rather awkward and contrived manner, with Zack's (ex-)girlfriend Nisa.
-Initially it's only her skin color that's a topic of debate (because of the possible repercussions for Peter's campaign), but later she is mentioned to be the daughter of a Hamas sympathizing Muslim preacher, which basically rolls three separate unlikely scenarios into one.
-A girl not wearing a scarf?
+Artistic License - Religion: In a rather awkward and contrived manner, with Zack's (ex-)girlfriend Nisa.
+Initially it's only her skin color that's a topic of debate (because of the possible repercussions for Peter's campaign), but later she is mentioned to be the daughter of a Hamas-sympathizing Muslim cleric, which basically rolls three separate unlikely scenarios into one.
+A Muslim girl not wearing a scarf?
 Progressively more unlikely the more conservative the family gets.
-A girl allowed to have a boyfriend before marriage?
+A Muslim girl allowed to have a boyfriend before marriage?
 Progressively more unlikely the more conservative the family gets.
-A girl allowed to have a unbeliever as boyfriend?
-Unlikely even for moderately religious families.
-All of the above at once, with the father in question being the aforementioned Hamas sympathizing preacher?
-You must be joking, even if the boyfriend is the son of the district attorney of Illinois.
+A Muslim girl allowed to have a nonbeliever as a boyfriend?
+Unlikely even for moderately Muslim families.
+All of the above at once, with the father in question being the aforementioned Hamas-sympathizing cleric?
+You must be joking, even if the boyfriend is the son of the Cook County State's Attorney (and later Illinois Governor), unless the support stems from seeing them as the Lesser of Two Evils in a Black and Gray Morality interpretation of the Arab-Israeli Conflict.

 Patti Nyholm basically tries to put on this front, as she will often antagonize Alicia and Will with a smile, often after showing off one of her kids to judges/witnesses in order to gain sympathy points.